callstack/repack/ARCHITECTURE.md

 ## Logging

-Depending on how you run Re.pack the logging works slightly differently, but the end destination for all logs is `Reporter` instance — this is the place where all logs are written to the terminal and/or file.
+Depending on how you run Re.Pack the logging works slightly differently, but the end destination for all logs is `Reporter` instance — this is the place where all logs are written to the terminal and/or file.
 The route that each log takes to get to the reporter instance will differ.

 The top-level `Reporter` instance will also try to broadcast logs to the connected Flipper instance under _React Native_ -> _Logs_ with tag `rnwt_<type>` where `type` can be `debug`, `info`, `warn` or `error`.
-Because of the Flipper tight integration with Metro all Re.pack logs will be reported as `verbose` so make sure you sent the filter to include type `Verbose` and use searching to filter logs e.g. by typing `rnwt_debug`.
+Because of the Flipper tight integration with Metro all Re.Pack logs will be reported as `verbose` so make sure you sent the filter to include type `Verbose` and use searching to filter logs e.g. by typing `rnwt_debug`.